pingcap/docs-dm/en/feature-overview.md

 > **Note:**
 >
-> To avoid unexpectedly filtering out data that need to be replicated, you must configure the global filtering rule as strictly as possible.
+> To avoid unexpectedly filtering out data that need to be migrated, you must configure the global filtering rule as strictly as possible.

 To filter out the `PARTITION` statements that the TiDB parser does not support, configure the following filtering rule: